Table of Contents

 4. Yields

 Yield farming is a way for anyone with a cryptocurrency to make more tokens.
 As a result of lending your assets using smart contracts, you will earn both interest and principal.
-Yield farming powers large yield pools on decentralised exchanges (DEXs).
+Yield farming powers large yield pools on decentralized exchanges (DEXs).

 5. Token Burns